 On July 3, 2017, StarVista acquired Pyramid Alternatives, Inc. ("Pyramid") (a California nonprofit public benefit corporation).
-The acquisition will expand StarVista's customer base as well as the programs and services provided.

 Under the terms of the agreement, StarVista as the surviving corporation acquired the assets and assumed the liabilities of Pyramid at the acquisition date.
 No consideration was given as part of this transfer.